david-guenault/opentelemetry-lab/README.md

 # opentelemetry lab

-just a simple lab to test opentelemetry collector on your local workstation This will deploy a stack with preconfigured open telemetry gateway, grafana, loki, tempo and prometheus This will deploy also a local opentelemetry collector to send data in the lgtm stack
+just a simple lab to test opentelemetry collector on your local workstation This will deploy:
+- a stack with preconfigured open telemetry gateway, grafana, loki, tempo and prometheus
+- a local opentelemetry collector to send data in the lgtm stack
+- a local prometheus node-exporter which will be scraped by the opentelemetry collector and then send the data to the lgtm stack
+- a local prometheus process-exporter which will be scraped by the opentelemetry collector and then send the data to the lgtm stack

 ## requirements